 As I tried to work up the enthusiasm to walk home over an espresso, Matt removed himself from the kitchen to chat things over and see what we thought, showing openness and enthusiasm as he discussed how they’d resolved earlier issues in the kitchen by changing the relative complexity of the starters and mains.

-It feels to me a little jarring that recent Tripadvisor reviews have felt pretty harsh to the staff here.
+It feels to me a little jarring that recent Tripadvisor reviews of the Star Inn the City have felt pretty harsh to the staff here.
 As I type this, recent reviews are headlined: “way overpriced”, “just ok”, “good but not great”, “very satisfactory”, “atrocious”, “not bad but…”

 As a rule, I read only the worst reviews on Tripadvisor.
 At best, they highlight the author’s personality and as such give a better idea of what any problems might be and at worst they’re funny, or prompt an amusing indignant response from the owner.
 I was surprised to see such a range though and found this subsequently backed up by friends without agenda whose opinions I trust.